lwjohnst86/analyzing-cohorts-course/chapter4.md

 	# Keep only predictor rows and fixed effects
     filter(___ == , ___ == ___)

-# Check the model dataframe
+# Check the model data frame
 all_models
 ```